Altinn/agencysystem-dotnet/outbound/Batch/README.md

-# Altinn Batch Receiver Sample
+# Altinn Batch Receiver Samples

 There are three solutions in this sample:
 * AltinnBatchReceiverService